martinloren/HS-ACC-WiFi-Accelerometer/No-PCB Build/README.md

 <div style="clear:both;">

 ## Flashing ESP32
-- Use the firmware available here;
+1. Download the firmware available <a href="https://github.com/martinloren/HS-ACC-WiFi-Accelerometer/tree/main/ESP32-Firmware" target="_blank">Here</a>;
-- Flashing procedure <a href="https://www.martinloren.com/guides/fashing-esp32/" target="_blank">here</a>.
+2. Flash the firmware using the flashing procedure <a href="https://www.martinloren.com/guides/fashing-esp32/" target="_blank">Here</a>.
+3. After flashing, restart the ESP32 and you should see the AP that it creates.
+Refer to the <a href="https://github.com/martinloren/HS-ACC-WiFi-Accelerometer/blob/main/README.md" target="_blank">Quick Guide</a>.

 ## Long Wiring Setup